-We expect the Phase III clinical trials to be conducted in at least 10 medical centers and to involve approximately 274 test subjects, of which 124 will be treated for primary liver cancer and 150 will be treated for malignant melanoma that has spread to the liver.
+We expect the Phase III clinical trials to be conducted in at least six medical centers and to involve approximately 124 test subjects who will be treated for malignant melanoma that has spread to the liver.
 Half of these test subjects will be treated with doxorubicin administered using the Delcath system and half, the control group, will be treated with chemotherapy agents delivered intravenously.
 We have identified and approached a number of medical centers that have expressed an interest in conducting the clinical trials.
 We expect that within 90 days after the closing of this offering we will begin to enter agreements with medical centers to conduct the clinical trials.
 As a result, we expect clinical trials to begin during the fourth quarter of this year.
 However, our timetable is subject to uncertainty and we cannot assure you that we can meet our planned schedule.
 We cannot assure you that all of the medical centers we have identified will be available to conduct the clinical trials when we are in a position to have them commence or that we will be ready to commence the trials within any particular time period.